 Today and in several future blogs I will be talking about members of the Asteraceae.
 This was called the Compositae for a very long time, which I think is a lot more descriptive about this largest dicotyledon family on Earth!

 The first post is all about the classification which is extensive but makes good sense you will discover on the next page!
+Individual species are not always mentioned or but will be more discussed in further posts.

 Although many are not directly useful for us humans, most of the flowers of this family are extremely good pollen and nectar providers for insects, seeds for birds and leaves for various larvae and small mammals.

-It has a lot of mainly edible and medicinal uses.
+It has a lot of edible and medicinal uses.
 I’ve only just recently acquired a little recipe book called ‘Cooking Weeds’ by Vivien Weise(Prospect Books) which has lots of lovely recipes and several are with members of this family namely the Dandelion, Daisy, Nipplewort, Ox-eye Daisy, Smooth Sow Thistle and Yarrow.

 I also found the blog on foraging by Robin Harford very interesting and links are as usual about individual plants from Wikipedia, which frequently include in their references links of Plants for a Future Website and other online floras such as those from Plantlife and the National Biodiversity Network atlas.